Game of Thrones actor Kit Harington never wanted Jon Snow to be king: “His place is in the north” - TheNewsTrace

 In the present’s finale, Jon was banished to return to the Night time’s Watch after killing Daenerys Targaryen (Emilia Clarke), who had descended into insanity.

 Game of Thrones is out there to stream on NOW TV and Sky.
-In case you’re on the lookout for extra to watch, take a look at our TV information.
+In the event you’re in search of extra to watch, try our TV information.

 Add Comment